erwbgy/puppet-iptables/README.md

 *protocol*: either 'tcp' or 'udp'.
 Default: 'tcp'

-    iptables::allow { 'my::class': port => '22', protocol => 'tcp' }
+    iptables::allow { 'my-class-tcp-21': port => '21', protocol => 'tcp' }

-Use your class name as the resource title to avoid resource clashes if another module requires the same port to be open or closed.
+Use your class name in the resource title to avoid resource clashes if another module requires the same port to be open or closed.
+You don't need to include the protocol and port in the title like I have done, the resource just needs to be unique.

 ## Notes